 Your experience as you go through chemotherapy treatment will be as individual as you are.
+We have available resources to help prepare you for what you may experience.
 You may have some concerns, questions and side effects common for many people undergoing chemotherapy treatment.
 We are always available to answer additional questions you may have.

 For many people, hair loss is one of the most difficult aspects of chemotherapy treatment.
 Hair loss with chemotherapy may be all over your body, not just on your scalp.
 Sometimes your eyelashes, eyebrows, armpit, pubic and other body hair also falls out.
 Some chemotherapy drugs are more likely than others to cause hair loss, and different doses can cause anything from a mere thinning to complete baldness.
 Most often, hair loss begins about two to three weeks after starting chemotherapy.
 Most of the time, hair loss from chemotherapy is temporary and your hair will begin to grow back after you stop chemotherapy.
 It usually takes from two to three months to see the change from no hair to some hair.